Music-Classification-Project/top-n-music-classification/docs/model_performance_summary.md

 - hiphop: ~0.90
 - jazz: ~0.00

  Key insight: Jazz samples are most often misclassified (frequently as Country).
-For Jazz, the model got 0 out of 20 songs correct.
+For Jazz, the model correctly identified 0 out of 20 songs correct.
 Classical, Country, and Hiphop show strong recall.

 ## Visuals
-- `confusion_matrix.png` (counts)
+- `confusion_matrix.png` (counts) row count: 20
-- `confusion_matrix_norm.png` (row‑normalized)
+- `confusion_matrix_norm.png` (row‑normalized) row count: 1
 - `per_class_accuracy.png` (bar chart)

 ## Which Model Performs Best?

 Based on validation metrics and our evaluation workflow, `final_model_4.keras` performs best overall.
-You can test other models by chaning MODEL_PATH in cell 2.
+You can test other models by changing MODEL_PATH in cell 2.

 ## How to Run the Evaluation Notebook